 These are among the more expensive nuts tested.
-But their light weight combined with an excellent mixture of placement options makes them a good buy.
-They are a worthwhile purchase for climbers who will pay for weight savings and above average performance and don't worry that Curve Nut cables need careful handling to keep from kinking.
+But their low weight combined with an excellent mixture of placement options makes them a good buy.
+They are a worthwhile purchase for climbers who will pay for weight savings and above-average performance and don't worry that Curve Nut cables need careful handling to keep from kinking.

 Metolius Curve Nuts are among the lightest we tested.
 This makes them a great option for alpine climbers or anyone looking to save weight.
 Their three-point point curve is tapered nicely and works well in an assortment of placements and rock types, and excels in irregular rock.
 Buy these if you're seriously counting grams.